-Our team is comprised of credentialed and compassionate educational professionals and therapeutic practitioners with a common belief in the effectiveness of individualized services and supported differentiated learning.
+Our team is comprised of full-time credentialed and compassionate educational professionals and therapeutic practitioners with a common belief in the effectiveness of individualized services and supported differentiated learning.
 We are knowledgeable in current research-based methods and techniques, and employ a student-centered philosophy.
-While working to form strong relationships with students, we strive to offer support to families and schools, recognizing that success is truly a
+While working to form strong relationships with students, we strive to offer support to families and schools, recognizing that success is truly a collaborative effort.

 Click names to expand

 + Diane Ferber, MA C.A.S., MBA — Executive Director

 Diane, a School Psychologist who has worked in both public and private settings, is responsible for developing and overseeing programs and supports for students with learning differences and social/emotional needs, and ensuring that our expertise is customized for your child.
 Diane’s experience IEP and 504 planning, individual and group counseling, teacher and parent consultation, and whole-class workshops on social/emotional skills, safety, and test anxiety.
 She has also conducted private psycho-educational and neuro-psychological assessments for students K - 12, helping identify strengths and areas requiring support.
 She believes strongly in providing scientifically based, customized and understandable assessment recommendations which are actionable by parents at home, and by teachers and service providers.